NatLibFi/mutu/README.md

 ## Usage:

-Download mutu.jar from this page or compile your self.
+Download latest mutu.jar release or compile your self.

 Package is
 self contained and has all the necessary dependencies built in.